navin-moorthy/navin-moorthy.github.io/content/blog/blogs-i-read-on-05-09-2019/index.md

 ## 📅 05-09-2019

-### 🚀 [Bit](https://bit.dev/) encapsulates components in your projects with all their files and dependencies, so they can run anywhere across your applications.
+### 🚀 [Bit](https://bit.dev/) encapsulates components in your projects with all their files and dependencies, so they can run anywhere across your applications

 [Bit Intro](https://www.youtube.com/watch?v=E5lgoz6-nfs)